 |---|---|---|

-Summarize this 10-page report in 3 bullet points | • Condenses long documents into shorter versions preserving key information • supports abstractive and extractive modes. | |
+Summarize this 10-page report in 3 bullet points | • Condenses long documents into shorter versions preserving key information • supports both abstractive (paraphrase) and extractive (verbatim) modes | |

-What is the capital of France?
-Paris | • Extracts or generates direct answers from context or parametric knowledge • spans factoid, multi-hop, and open-domain QA. | |
+What is the capital of France? → Paris | • Extracts or generates direct answers from context or parametric knowledge • spans factoid, multi-hop, and open-domain QA | |

-"I love this product!" → Positive | • Classifies text into sentiment categories (positive, negative, neutral) • detects emotional tone and opinion polarity. | |
+"I love this product!" → Positive | • Classifies text into sentiment categories (positive, negative, neutral) • detects emotional tone and opinion polarity | |

 "Apple CEO Tim Cook" → ORG: Apple, PER: Tim Cook | Identifies and categorizes named entities (people, organizations, locations, dates) within text. | |

-"Breaking: Stock market crashes" → Category: Finance | • Assigns predefined category labels to text • supports topic detection, intent classification, spam filtering. |
+"Breaking: Stock market crashes" → Category: Finance | • Assigns predefined category labels to text • supports topic detection, intent classification, and spam filtering | |